 Search advertising is evolving, especially in retail media, which is advertising in a retailer’s website, app, in stores, and/or third-party websites using retailer’s first-party shopper data.
 Keyword targeting has been ubiquitous in search advertising for a long time, as it is an effective way for advertisers to reach shoppers who search via keywords.
 But traditional keyword targeting has constraints within the retail media space.
-It may limit campaign reach and performance for advertisers and the advertising revenue generated through a retailer’s retail media programme.
+It may limit campaign reach and performance for advertisers and the advertising revenue generated through a retailer’s retail media program.
 Microsoft’s retail media platform, PromoteIQ, has launched an innovative solution to address these constraints.

 Keywords provide value in retail media, but not as a targeting tool

 Advertisers invest in search advertising because shoppers usually indicate stronger purchase intent by searching via keywords.
-However, because a shopper’s behaviour on retailer websites often involves browsing the digital aisles, in addition to, and sometimes instead of searching for specific products, strategies limited to keyword targeting don’t fully address retailers’ and advertisers’ needs in retail media.
+However, because a shopper’s behavior on retailer websites often involves browsing the digital aisles, in addition to, and sometimes instead of searching for specific products, strategies limited to keyword targeting don’t fully address retailers’ and advertisers’ needs in retail media.

 Advertisers may miss out on opportunities to promote their products by only targeting keywords on a retailer’s website and app, which can limit the potential of a campaign’s performance and spend-through—consequently, limiting the revenue potential for retailers as well.